CanyonR/CTF-WriteUps/20210824-ScavengerHunt.md

 A. `<meta name="robots" content"noindex">` in the HTML head<br>
 B. `'x-robots-tag: 'noindex'` or `'none'` in the HTTP response header<br>

 I looked in the DevTools again.
-I didn't see any meta tags in the HTML source and in the Network tab, none of the response headers had references to our robot overloards.
+I didn't see any meta tags in the HTML source, and in the Network tab, none of the response headers had references to our robot overloards.

 ```
   <head>